 - G&T programs will use their waitlist over the spring and summer to make offers for available seats.

 - G&T programs will contact you directly if they are able to make your child a waitlist offer.

 - Accept your offer and pre-register by the deadline provided to secure your child's seat.

 Middle and High School Waitlists

-After middle and high school offers are released in the spring, waitlist offers are made until late July.
+After middle and high school offers are released, waitlist offers are made.
 If your child gets a waitlist offer, you will have one week to accept it.
 Please note that the Specialized High Schools do not have waitlists.